-The COCIR Code applies to geographic Europe.
-It is defined as:
+The COCIR Code applies to:

-- > the European Union: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and - > the EFTA: Iceland, Liechtenstein, Norway, Switzerland and - > Albania, Andorra, Armenia, Azerbaïjan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Monaco, Montenegro, North Macedonia, Russia, San Marino, Serbia, Turkey, Ukraine, the United-Kingdom. - 1) Interactions in geographic Europe are covered by the COCIR Code, regardless of where the Healthcare Professional comes from. - 2) Interactions outside geographic Europe are covered by the COCIR Code if the Healthcare Professional is admitted to practise inside geographic Europe.
+- (1) Geographic Europe: - the European Union: Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden; and - the EFTA: Iceland, Liechtenstein, Norway and Switzerland; and - Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Monaco, Montenegro, North Macedonia, Russia, San Marino, Serbia, Turkey, Ukraine, the United-Kingdom; and - (2) (i) Interactions in Geographic Europe are covered by the COCIR Code, regardless of the place of practice or nationality of the Healthcare Professional.

-So, if a doctor is admitted to practise in Germany, interactions with him/her are covered by the COCIR Code at all times, wherever he/she is in the world.
+(ii) Interactions outside Geographic Europe are covered by the COCIR Code if the Healthcare Professional is admitted to practice inside Geographic Europe.

-Likewise, an American doctor attending a conference in geographic Europe will be covered by the COCIR Code for the duration of their stay in geographic Europe.
+So, if a Healthcare Professional is admitted to practice in Germany, interactions with him/her are covered by the COCIR Code at all times, wherever he/she is in the world.
+Likewise, American Healthcare Professionals attending a conference in Geographic Europe will be covered by the COCIR Code for the duration of their stay in Geographic Europe.

-If there is any conflict between the COCIR Code and any other code applying to the doctor in question, then the stricter code will apply.
-So, for example, an American doctor in geographic Europe who is subject to the MITA Code of Conduct will remain subject to it, even while in geographic Europe.
+If there is any conflict between the COCIR Code and any other code applying to the Healthcare Professional in question, then the stricter code will apply.
+So, for example, an American Healthcare Professional in Geographic Europe who is subject to a code of conduct will remain subject to it, even while in Geographic Europe.

-Members agree to pass on the responsibility to comply with the principles contained in this Code to their distributors and agents.
+Members agree to pass on the responsibility to comply with the principles contained in the COCIR Code to their distributors and agents.